FlipsideCrypto/fsc-evm/doc_descriptions/core/prices.md

 {% docs evm_prices_name %}

-The name of asset.
+The name of the asset.

 {% enddocs %}

 {% docs evm_prices_symbol %}

-The symbol of asset.
+The symbol of the asset.

 {% enddocs %}

 {% docs evm_prices_token_address %}

-The specific address representing the asset on a specific platform.
+The specific address representing the asset on this EVM blockchain.
 This will be NULL if referring to a native asset.

 {% enddocs %}

 {% docs evm_prices_token_address_evm %}

-The specific address representing the asset on a specific platform.
+The specific address representing the asset on this EVM blockchain.
 This will be NULL if referring to a native asset.
 The case (upper / lower) may or may not be specified within the `dim_asset_metadata` table, as this column is raw and not transformed, coming directly from the provider APIs.
 However, in the `ez_` views, it will be lowercase by default for all EVMs.

 {% enddocs %}